madhavmehndiratta/blog/_posts/2020-06-03-cryptobank-vulnhub-walkthrough.md

 ## Root Shell

-After some enumeration, I found that the machine in listening from some other IP on port 8983.
+After some enumeration, I found that the machine was listening from some other IP on port 8983.

 ```r
 www-data@cryptobank:/home/cryptobank$ netstat -tulpn